 Psychological/ Mental Harm – Psychedelic crisis or a prolonged bad trip is rare but when it does happen, the effect is psychologically harmful and traumatic.
 An LSD trip cannot be stopped once it starts.
 If a person seems to be undergoing a psychedelic crisis, it is best to take him to a medical doctor for sedation to lessen the traumatic effects.
 Recovery from the psychedelic crisis is almost always assured.
 However, users with pre-existing or predisposition to mental health problems are at risk of relapses or lasting symptoms of their current conditions if they take LSD.

 Hallucinogen Persisting Perception Disorder or HPPD –It is a rare yet potentially harmful LSD effect.
 HPPD is the re-appearance of some of the effects of a past LSD trip.
 “Flashback” usually occurs after a bad trip (hallucinogenic drug episode).
 HPPD could be long-lasting but partial and even complete recovery is possible weeks or months after.

 Health Conditions that Make LSD More Dangerous

-Anxiety, depression and other related mental health issues increase the incidence of a psychological harm brought about by a psychedelic episode.
-People with psychotic conditions such as schizophrenia, have an increased risk of triggered psychotic episode due to the effects of LSD.
+Anxiety, depression and other related mental health issues increase the incidence of psychological harm brought about by a psychedelic episode.
+People with psychotic conditions such as schizophrenia have an increased risk of a triggered psychotic episode due to the effects of LSD.